High Up Entertainment

 High Up Entertainment, also known as just High Up, is a South Korean entertainment company formed under the partnership with CJ E&M in 2017.
-The company is home to artists such as STAYC, Park Si-eun, and Black Eyed Pilseung.
+The company is home to artists such as STAYC, Park Si-eun, and Unchild.

 History

 High Up Entertainment was founded on June 14, 2017, by the producer duo Black Eyed Pilseung in collaboration with CJ E&M. Black Eyed Pilseung has produced songs for multiple K-pop artists such as Twice, Miss A, Apink, and Sistar.

+2018

 In January 2018, they held a national talent-scouting audition tour.